Wildflowers (Tom Petty album)

-Wildflowers is the second solo studio album by American musician Tom Petty, released on November 1, 1994.
-The album was the first released by Petty after signing a contract with Warner Bros.
-Records (where he had recorded as part of the Traveling Wilburys) and the first of three albums produced by Rick Rubin.
-The album was certified 3× platinum in the United States by the Recording Industry Association of America.

-In 2020, the album was ranked at number 214 on Rolling Stones Greatest Albums of All Time list.
+Wildflowers is the second solo studio album by American musician Tom Petty, released on November 1, 1994, by Warner Bros.
+Records.
+It was the first album released by Petty after signing a contract with Warner Bros., where he had recorded as part of the Traveling Wilburys.
+It was the first of three of his albums produced with Rick Rubin.
+Wildflowers was very well-received by critics upon release and was certified 3× platinum in the United States by the Recording Industry Association of America (RIAA).
+In 2020, Wildflowers was ranked at number 214 on Rolling Stone's list of the "500 Greatest Albums of All Time".